Mikelmillz/Project-3-Group-5-Autotheft/README.md

 https://opendata.minneapolismn.gov/datasets/cityoflakes::police-incidents-2023/about
 https://vote.minneapolismn.gov/media/-www-content-assets/documents/Reduced-Size-2022-Minneapolis-Wards-and-Precincts.pdf
 ## Project:
-Create an interactive dashboard to illustrate the Auto Theft occurances for 2023.
-Showing occrances by precinct and neighborhood.
-2 vizualizations were developed:
+Create an interactive dashboard to illustrate the Auto Theft occurrences for 2023.
+Showing occurrences by precinct and neighborhood.
+3 visualizations were developed:
 * Bar chart of the precinct statistics
   - Toggle Box
   - Drop down for precincts stats
 * Heatmap of incidence

-  - Layers for
+* Mapping layer outlining
   - neighborhoods and
   - precincts

 ## Interaction:
-* The Bar Graph is contolled by the Precinct Selector:  Sewlect 1 through 5 to see the pricints displayed in the Bar Chart and the precinct information box.
+* The Bar Graph is controlled by the Precinct Selector:  Select 1 through 5 to see the pricints displayed in the Bar Chart and the precinct information box.
-* The Heat Map is controled by zooming in and out using the + and - in the upper left corner.  the neighborhood and precinct layers can be turned on and off using the buttons in the upper right.
+* The Heat Map is controlled by zooming in and out using the + and - in the upper left corner.  the neighborhood and precinct layers can be turned on and off using the buttons in the upper right.
 ## Ethical:
-* Does the data reflect the reality? yes the source is the government
+* Does the data reflect the reality?
+Is the source reliable?
 * Showing a map of neighborhoods with high car theft rates without other facts could be misleading
 * Privacy concerns, map goes to the level of specific homes, but does not share address information; However, the data did show the latitude and longitude of the location.
 * Could this be used to drive down real estate prices?
 Has it been used for that purpose?